RobinQu/instinct.cpp/modules/instinct-examples/doc-agent/README.md

     -p,--port INT [9090]        Port number which API server will listen
 ```

-Example command to embed a local PDF and start up OpenAI-like chat completion API server at `localhost:9090`.
+Following line is example command to embed a local PDF and start up OpenAI-like chat completion API server at `localhost:9090`.

 ```shell
 doc-agent --verbose \